illinois-stat430/stat430sp24/README.md

  - Lab 2 due on Friday, 02/16 at 11:59pm

- - retrosheet strater script added to repo
+ - retrosheet starter script added to repo

 ## Good Habits